-In 2014, WIOA was signed into law and supersedes the Workforce Investment Act of 1998, amended the Wagner-Peyser Act, the Adult Education and Family Literacy Act, and the Rehabilitation Act.
-For people with disabilities, WIOA created a presumption of employability in CIE and for individuals with disabilities under age 25, it established strict requirements that must be met before a person can placed by DOR in subminimum wage employment.
-WIOA also focuses on ensuring youth in transition from school to employment or post-secondary education are provided pre-employment transition and ensures that adults with disabilities in segregated and/or subminimum wage employment receive information about options to become employed in CIE.
+In 2014, WIOA was signed into law and superseded the Workforce Investment Act of 1998 and amended the Wagner-Peyser Act, the Adult Education and Family Literacy Act, and the Rehabilitation Act.
+For people with disabilities, WIOA created a presumption of employability in CIE.
+For individuals with disabilities under age 25, it established strict requirements that must be met before a person can be placed in subminimum wage employment.

+The WIOA core partners are working on their shared commitment to CIE and are either in the process of phasing out or no longer placing people in subminimum wage employment.
+WIOA also focuses on ensuring that youth in transition from school to employment or post-secondary education are provided pre-employment transition.
+It also ensures that adults with disabilities in segregated and/or subminimum wage employment receive information about options to become employed in CIE.

 In early 2020, California submitted its draft Unified Strategic Workforce Development Plan (State Plan) for 2020-2023 and is awaiting approval.
 The State Plan "represents agreement among partners identified in WIOA and serves as the framework for the development of public policy, fiscal investment, and operation of the state workforce and education system."
-The Council and many other entities provided input during the developmental of the State Plan.
+The Council and many other entities provided input during the development of the State Plan.